dojo/framework/docs/en/creating-widgets/supplemental.md

 	.key('id');
 ```

 Using this factory Dojo will recreate the widget instance if the `id` property changes.
-This powerful feature provides widget authors assurance their widget will be recreated when the defined property changes, therefore not having to deal with often complicated logic to refresh data based on the property.
+This powerful feature provides widget authors assurance their widget will get recreated when the defined property changes, therefore not having to deal with complicated logic to refresh data based on the property.

 ```tsx
 import { create } from '@dojo/framework/core/vdom';